sivaprakashDesingu/react-form-input-fields/README.md

 # react-form-fields

-react-form-fields libaray will be used to create innovative/varities of form fields.
-The library has form fields such as TextBox,Switch,Checkbox,RadioButton,Select/Dropdown..
+react-form-fields library will be used to create innovative/varieties of form fields.
+The library has form fields such as Text Box,Switch,Checkbox,Radio Button,Select/Dropdown.

 ## Install and Setup